-This document lists all steps to migrate an Incorta solution from one environment (Dev or UAT) to another environment (UAT or Prod).
+This article lists all steps to migrate an Incorta solution from one environment (Dev or UAT) to another environment (UAT or PROD).

 Suppose you have your development tenant ready, and you want to move it to UAT, or you want to set up your Production environment for the first time.
 You have two options at this stage:

 - Export the full tenant and import it to the new installation.